ms2data/ms2-quick-start/README.md

 - **Results Panel (Right)**: See your live results and inspect the generated Malloy or SQL.

 At the top, you'll see your available sources — `order_items`, `users`, `products`, `inventory_items` — created earlier in your Malloy model.
 Note that some of the source, dimension, and measure names in this quick start guide may be different from the names in your model.
 Select the `order_items` source tab, which is built around the ecommerce dataset's main fact table.

+[ADD GIF HERE: Selecting the order_items source in Explorer]

 <img src="docs/screenshots/publisher-explorer.png" alt="Explorer Layout" width="1000"/>